-The Murmurations Index keeps track of all the Nodes (via their Profiles) in the network.
-Whenever someone (or something) updates its Profile it tells the Index.
-Aggregators frequently query the Index to find Profiles using their Schemas along with changes to existing Profiles, enabling them to provide up to date information in their maps, directories and content aggregators.
+The Murmurations index keeps track of all the nodes (via their profiles) in the network.
+Whenever an entity updates its profile it tells the index.
+Aggregators frequently query the index to find profiles using their schemas along with changes to existing profiles, enabling them to provide up-to-date information in their maps, directories and content aggregators.

-The Murmurations Protocol, which we also just call Murmurations, is a standardised, open source set of rules designed to enable decentralised collaboration at scale.
-Murmurations uses existing standards including JSON Schema (opens new window), Schema.org (opens new window), RSS (opens new window) and JSON-LD (opens new window) to help people, projects and organisations discover each other and share data across platforms and between networks.
-The ultimate aim of Murmurations is to accelerate the global transition to the regenerative economy (opens new window).
+The Murmurations protocol, which we also just call Murmurations, is a standardised, open source set of rules designed to enable decentralised collaboration at scale.
+Murmurations uses existing standards such as JSON Schema to help people, projects and organisations discover each other and share data across platforms and between networks.
+The ultimate aim of Murmurations is to accelerate the global transition to the regenerative economy.

-The Murmurations Profile Generator, or MPG for short, is a web application for creating Profiles.
-MPG automatically converts Schemas in the Library into forms to enable people to create the JSON documents for their Profiles.
-MPG can also host these JSON documents, which may seem an odd way to manage decentralised data, but is an important feature which makes the protocol accessible to people who can't host their own Profile files.
+The Murmurations Profile Generator, or MPG for short, is a web application for creating profiles.
+MPG automatically converts schemas in the library into forms to enable people to create the JSON documents for their profiles.
+MPG can also host these JSON documents, which may seem an odd way to manage decentralised data, but is an important feature which makes the protocol accessible to people who can't host their own profile data.